CasparCG/server/README.txt

 7. Start the "CasparCG.exe" program.

-8. Connect to the server from a client, such as the included CasparCG 2.0 Demo Client (requires Adobe AIR) or the CasparCG Client 2.0 (available as a separate download.)
+8. Connect to the server from a client, such as the CasparCG Client 2.0.4 (available as a separate download.)

 DOCUMENTATION